-Spatial Workplace is an application that allows users to visualize pins and their information over the real-life object.
+Spatial Workplace is an application that allows users to visualize pins and their information over real-life objects.
 Its installation is available on a Microsoft HoloLens 2, iOS devices (iPhones and iPads), and Android devices.

 Playing workflows